jcchuks/digital_pulse_code_modulation/README.md

 This analysis just shows the capability of DPCM, The trade off between compression ratio and signal to noise ratio, variation as quantization is increased and uses JPEG as a benchmark.
 It is also lossy because quantization has been used.

+Algorithm implemented can be found at https://www.seas.gwu.edu/~ayoussef/papers/LossyDPCM-ISCA98 with slight modification.

+License Type: MIT